rebelsky/csc207c/_mps/associative-arrays.md

 > Yes, I assume it is inevitable that we will get similar tests.

+**What kind of precautions are in place for the case that a student deletes the testing repo?
+Is that something that will be contingent on the instructor/mentor?
+How long would it take until the repo is restored?**

+> Students can't delete the repo.
+All they can do is remove code.
+And we can use Git to restore anything that is deleted.

+> If you find that someone has deleted code, let me know and I'll fix it.
+It depends on when they screw things up on how long it will take.

+> That said, try not to screw up the repo.

 ### Miscellaneous

 **Can we reuse code from this assignment on other assignments as long as we cite ourselves??**